Privacy Policy

 Questions or deletion requests

-For data questions, export requests, or account deletion, contact the person who invited you or reply to your invitation email.
+For data questions, export requests, or account deletion, email hello@starry.law.